-You may be wondering if a process that corrodes metal and plastic pipes is safe.
+You may wonder if a process that corrodes metal and plastic pipes is safe.
 It’s not.
 While you may be willing to sacrifice a pipe or two, no one wants to hurt their family.
 Yet, this may be what you do if you use chemical cleaners.

-As drain cleaners dissolve organic material (and pipes), they often produce fumes.
+Drain cleaners dissolve organic material (and pipes) and often produce fumes.
 Unfortunately, no one can truthfully say what these fumes are as they change depending on what you’ve washed down your drain.
 However, they can range from unpleasant to downright deadly, so it is safe to say they are never good!

 Your Septic Bacteria Can Not Withstand The Chemicals

 As you may know, septic systems are living ecosystems of bacteria that work to process all of the waste that finds its way to them.
 The last thing those bacteria need is to be inundated with unknown, caustic chemicals.
-So while a minor clog may be cleared with a drain cleaner, you can be sure your septic system will suffer from it.
+So while a minor clog may be cleared with a drain cleaner, you can be sure your septic system will suffer.

 Suppose your septic system can no longer operate correctly.
-In that case, you are then looking at much more severe problems than a clog.
+In that case, you look at much more severe problems than a clog.
 You may, for example, begin to require frequent septic pumping.
-This results from dying septic bacteria that can no longer keep up with demands.
+This results from dying septic bacteria that can no longer meet demands.
 Worse still, if you don’t realize that your septic tank is in trouble, you may find out when your sewage begins bubbling up your drains.

 No one wants that.

 As Bad As They Are For Your Home, Cleaners Are Worse For The Environment

 It goes without saying that if chemical cleaners disrupt septic tanks, they’re terrible for the environment.
 If your home is on a sewer line, the chemicals you use to clean your drain will eventually get into the public supply.